 Third-degree burns can cause infections requiring hospitalization, antibiotics, and, in some cases, even surgeries.

-The severity of the injuries depends on the temperature of the liquid and the time the skin remains exposed to it.
+The injuries’ severity depends on the liquid’s temperature, and the time the skin remains exposed to it.

 Here is some information to help guide you on the relationship between the two variables that can lead to serious burns:

-Besides workers working in environments that can cause thermal injury, there are certain groups of people that run the most risk of burning themselves than others.
+Besides workers working in environments that can cause thermal injury, certain groups of people risk burning themselves more than others.

 Due to their thinner skin, small children are more prone to burn injuries than adults, resulting in much deeper burns.
 Since a child’s body is much smaller when compared to a full-grown adult, the proportion of the body burned is considerable.
 For example, a cup of hot tea spilled on small children will affect a much larger area than the same cup of tea spilled on an adult’s body.